Cycletouring the

 Afsluitdijk,

-this could take you all day.
-Another tough one
+the wind, this could take you all day as it's 25

 - Visit